Imbolc: Historical customs

 The festival of Imbolc is mentioned in several early Irish manuscripts, but they say very little about its original rites and customs.
 Imbolc was one of four main seasonal festivals in Gaelic Ireland, along with Beltane (1 May), Lughnasadh (1 August) and Samhain (1 November).
 The tale Tochmarc Emire, which survives in a 10th-century version, names Imbolc as one of four seasonal festivals, and says it is "when the ewes are milked at spring's beginning".
 This linking of Imbolc with the arrival of lambs and sheep's milk probably reflected farming customs that ensured lambs were born before calves.
 In late winter/early spring, sheep could survive better than cows on the sparse vegetation, and farmers sought to resume milking as soon as possible due to their dwindling stores.
+As a seasonal festival, the timing of Imbolc might originally have been more fluid and linked to the onset of lambing and the blooming of blackthorn.

 The Hibernica Minora includes an Old Irish poem about the four seasonal festivals.
 Translated by Kuno Meyer (1894), it says, "Tasting of each food according to order, this is what is proper at Imbolc: washing the hands, the feet, the head".
 This suggests ritual cleansing.
-As a seasonal festival, the timing of Imbolc might originally have been more fluid and linked to the onset of lambing and the blooming of blackthorn.

 From the 18th century to the mid-20th century, many St Brigid's Day traditions were recorded by folklorists and other writers.
 They tell us how it was celebrated then and shed light on how it may have been celebrated in the past.